moshiul45/VLSM-Calculator/README.md

 - Enter number of subnet of subnet you need.
 - Enter the IP & CIDR which you want to subnet
-- Hit Calculate.
-Boom !
+- Hit Calculate and Booom !

 ## Installation